benliepert/blog/content/posts/2-good-first-issue.md

 I updated the `ndarray` version from 0.15 to 0.16 and rebuilt.
 There were a couple deprecations, but I'll focus on the deprecation of `Array::into_raw_vec()` in favor of `Array::into_raw_vec_and_offset()`.

 # A Naive Solution
 The deprecated function is used in a macro on `TensorData`.
 For the sake of this post, you can think of a tensor as logically equivalent to an n-dimensional array like `ndarray::Array`.
-Essentially, the function we're updating converts between 2 data types: by extracting a vector containing the logically-ordered elements from an `ndarray::Array` (`Array` from now on) and constructing Rerun's `TensorBuffer` based on them.
-This idea is the focus of this blog post.
+Essentially, the function we're updating converts between 2 data types: it constructs Rerun's `TensorBuffer` from the logically oredered elements of an `ndarray::Array` (`Array` from now on).

 The new function returns a tuple containing the raw vector and an offset, and the existing code isn't using an offset, so it must be safe to ignore!
 I changed the code to:
 ```diff